Belhoste/factgridviewer/README.md

 # factgridviewer

-<p>by Bruno Belhoste</p>
+<p>written and maintained by Bruno Belhoste</p>

 ## Description

 This tool provides a user interface to browse the FactGrid database https://database.factgrid.de/ (Wikibase instance).

+The code can be adapted to any Wikibase instance.
+Some features are specific to FactGrid.

 For more details see https://blog.factgrid.de/archives/2684.

 ## Technologies used